-CONDITION OF VEHICLE
+3. CONDITION OF VEHICLE

-- 4. The licensee shall ensure that the private hire vehicle shall be maintained in a sound mechanical and structural condition at all times and be capable of satisfying the Authority's mechanical and structural inspection at any time during the continuance of the vehicle's licence. - 5.
-The interior and exterior of the private hire vehicle shall be kept in a clean condition and maintained in a safe condition by the licensee and the driver. - 6.
-The licensee shall not allow the mechanical and structural specification of the private hire vehicle to be varied without the consent of the Authority. - 7.
-The vehicle licence holder shall: - (a) Cause the interior of the vehicle to be kept wind and water tight; - (b) Provide windows on each side of the passenger compartment one of which must be capable of being opened and closed. - (c) Cause the seats in the passenger compartment to be properly cushioned and covered; - (d) Cause the floor in the passenger compartment to be provided with a proper carpet, mat or other suitable covering; - (e) Cause fittings and furniture of the private hire vehicle to be kept in a clean condition and well maintained and in every way fit and safe for public use; - (f) Provide facilities for the conveyance of luggage safely and protected from inclement weather;
+- 3.1 The Licensee shall ensure that the private hire vehicle shall be maintained in good mechanical and structural condition at all times and be capable of satisfying the Council's mechanical and structural inspection at any time during the period the vehicle is licensed. - 3.2 The interior and exterior of the Private Hire Vehicle shall be kept in a clean and safe condition by the Proprietor. - 3.3 The Licensee shall not allow the mechanical and structural specification of the Private Hire Vehicle to be varied without the written consent of the Council. - 3.4 The Licensee of the Private Hire Vehicle shall: - - provide sufficient means by which any person in the Private Hire Vehicle may communicate with the driver during the course of the hiring; - ensure the interior of the vehicle is kept wind and water tight and adequately ventilated; - ensure the seats in the passenger compartment are properly cushioned and covered; - ensure the floor in the passenger compartment has a proper carpet, mat or other suitable covering;